{"copy":"Copy","expand":"Expand","collapse":"Collapse","copy_success":"Copied!","copy_error":"Copying failed!"}

 Contact us

 If you are unsure about any step in ordering a certificate, issuing a certificate, installing a certificate, or with any questions, do not hesitate to contact our customer support, who will advise and help you.
-Our Symantec Web Security Sales Expert Plus certified professionals are available on weekdays during normal business hours.
+Our Web Security Sales Expert Plus certified professionals are available on weekdays during normal business hours.

 You can also contact us directly from your customer account by sending a request from the Authorized Request menu.